 YouTube Go, the miniature version of Google’s massive social video platform, launched in 2016 and is available in more than 130 countries, though not in any Western markets.
 The simplified platform offers minimal but effective features.
 When selecting a video, YouTube Go asks if you would like to download a low-quality version instead, allowing for a bit more control over data usage.
 Plus, you can send videos to your friends via Bluetooth.
 If you’re in one of the markets where it does exist and you own an Android phone, you can grab it below.
 Otherwise, you’re out of luck for now.

 Google Go is a lighter and faster version of the Chrome browser that promises data savings of up to 40%.
-Weighing in at only 7MB, it also barely takes up any space on your device, but still comes with all the features you love.
-There is (obviously) access to Google Search, but it also comes with voice controls, Google Lens, and the latest trending topics.
-If you’re using an entry-level or older phone, then this is a must-install.
-Unfortunately though, there is no iOS version.
+Weighing in at only 7MB, it also barely takes up any space on your device, but still comes with most of its major features.
+You get access to Google Search, but it also comes with voice controls, Google Lens, and the latest trending topics.
+If you’re using an entry-level or older phone, then this is a must-have.
+Unfortunately, though, there is no iOS version.

-Gmail Go launched in February 2018 in emerging markets including India and Indonesia.
-It takes up only 25MB of storage space, much less than the standard Gmail’s app 47MB.
-As for features, it offers most of the standard capabilities you’d expect from Gmail, including multiple account support, attachments, and push notifications, while reducing mobile data use.
-While it syncs fewer days of emails, and things like scrolling are a little choppier in Gmail Go than the full version, it’s a worthwhile trade-off for many people.
-It’s only available on Android for now.
+Gmail Go offers most of the standard capabilities you’d expect from Gmail, including multiple account support, attachments, and push notifications, while reducing mobile data use.
+While it syncs fewer days of emails, and scrolling is a little choppier in Gmail Go than the full version, it’s a worthwhile tradeoff for many people.
+It’s only available on Android.